Wsheerio/webmConverter/README.md

 Resolution

 The resolution of the output file.
-If your webm looks terrible lower this.
+If your webm looks terrible or you can't get the size low enough with the adjust value, lower this.

 640x360, 853x480, 960x540, 1280x720, 1920x1080